UNINETTSigma2/documentation/jobs/guides/tensorflow_gpu.md

 	<h6>Note:</h6>
 	<p>
-		Modules are regularly updated so if you would like a newer version, than what is listed above, use 'module avail | less' to browse all available packages.
+		Modules are regularly updated so if you would like a newer version, than what is listed above, use <code>module avail |
+		less</code> to browse all available packages.
 	</p>
 </div>